mjoyceGR/MESA2HYDRO/README.md

 	pip install MESA2HYDRO

-Alternatively, clone the git repository, unpack, and run the following from the top level directory:

-	python setup.py install

 In some cases, "pip2" and "python2" should replace "pip" and "python", respectively (i.e. if your default version is Python3--we will be releasing this package for Python3 shortly)